 self precedes the resurrection –

-whose home is our body, but our body is not what God has saved, for it is
+has come to live in us, but our body is not what God has saved, for it is

 Spirit has merged with our spirit and raised us to a status with Christ (Eph

-2,4-7), so in that sense our soul now lives
+2,4-7), so in a sense our soul lives

-sense, making our only life the one in heaven.
+to our spirit, the flesh has already died, making our only life the one in heaven.
 This might sound ghoulish and

-confusing but we Christians are like
+confusing but we Christians are like zombies hauling around a corpse that was

-saved, and since our bodies are destined for decay, our old life has died and our real life is in heaven, that we already enjoy
+Our old life has died and our real life is in heaven that we already enjoy.
+The more we pay attention to our

-on a spiritual level.
-The more we pay attention to our spiritual side, the more these things make sense and the more
+spirit, the more these things make sense and the more

 they become a reality, but those who don’t commit to the grace of God